Smoked Beef Short Ribs finished with a Red Wine Braise. These are truly the ultimate beef short ribs! Comes with wine pairing recommendations.

 - 2 tablespoons butter

-When the color looks good and meat is pulling back from the bone (internal temp of roughly 165 degrees F or 3 to 4 hours on smoke), add to an aluminum pan.
-In the pan add wine, beef stock, salt and pepper, and butter.
+- When the color looks good and meat is pulling back from the bone (internal temp of roughly 165 degrees F or 3 to 4 hours on smoke), add to an aluminum pan.
+In the pan add the braising ingredients: wine, beef broth, dry rub (or salt and pepper), and butter.
 Cover tightly with foil and put back into the smoker.

-Remove from bath and serve with your favorite side and wine.
+- Remove from bath and serve with your favorite side and a glass of delicious red wine.

-*This post contains affiliate links for the ThermoWorks Mk4 Digital Thermometer.
+*This post contains affiliate links for Snake River Farms and the ThermoWorks Mk4 Digital Thermometer.
 We only recommend products we use and love!
 And all of the products mentioned above are those we use regularly.